Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Explicitly states it returns a project-state digest of pinned memories first then top N by CRS score.
-Clearly distinguishes from siblings like recall_recent or query_with_momentum by being a summary/digest.
+The description clearly states the tool returns a project-state digest with pinned memories first, then top N by CRS score.
+It uses specific verb+resource and distinguishes from siblings like mcp_engram_recall by saying it's a single call replacing multiple queries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.